suderman/nixos/system/hosts/sol/README.md

 cat ssh_host_ed25519_key.pub | wl-copy
 ```

-Update the line with `cog = "ssh-ed25519 AAA...` using the new public key on the clipboard.
+Update the line with `sol = "ssh-ed25519 AAA...` using the new public key on the clipboard.
 Then rekey all the secrets, commit and push the git repo.

 ```zsh